Bolton Corporation Tramways

 North Western Traffic Area PSV badge No 70699.
 Author's Collection.

-A member of the depot staff (dressed in an old 'lancer-style' tunic) and conductor or motorman pose at the depot with Tramcar No 404 — photo undated, but almost certainly taken shortly before closure.
+A member of the depot staff (dressed in an old lancer-style tunic) and a conductor or motorman pose at the depot with Tramcar No 404 — photo undated, but almost certainly taken shortly before closure.
 Photographer W G Thomas.
 With thanks to the National Tramway Museum.

 A Bolton motorman at the controls of an unidentified tramcar — photo undated, but probably taken in the 1940s.
 Author's Collection.

-A blow-up of the above photo, which clearly shows that the cap badge is the same small municipal shield badge that was usually worn on the collars and epaulettes.
+An enlargement of the above photograph, which clearly shows that the cap badge is the same small municipal shield badge that was usually worn on the collars and epaulettes.

-Bolton Corporation Tramways epaulette badge — chrome.
-Chrome was probably introduced in the late 1930s or 1940s, when its use became much more widespread.
+A Bolton Corporation Tramways municipal-device badge — chrome.
+Badges in this material were worn on the jacket epaulettes, and were probably introduced in the late 1930s or 1940s, when the use of chrome use became much more widespread.
 Author's Collection.

 Senior staff

-Two Bolton Corporation Transport inspectors engaged in earnest discussion with a large group of bus and tram conductors (see photo above) on the 12th August 1938.
+Two Bolton Corporation Transport inspectors engaged in earnest discussion with a large group of bus and tram conductors (see photograph above) on the 12th August 1938.
 Two of the inspectors have straw-topped caps.
-The simple, unmarked Bolton municipal 'coat of arms' cap badge is easily made out.
+The simple, unmarked Bolton municipal-device badge is easily made out.
 With thanks to Stephen Howarth.

 Possible Bolton Corporation Tramways inspector's cap badge — gilt.
 Author's Collection.